cdl-geneseo/geneseo-dictionary/L/Latino_Student_Association_LSA.md

 # Latino Student Association (LSA)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Latino Student Association (LSA)

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Latino Student Association (LSA) - n.
 Also known as LSA Genseo, is an organization committed to Latino culture.&quot;There was a very interesting speaker at the LSA meeting, yesterday.&quot;As of 2015, 68.75% of students surveyed know this word.
 18.75% believe it is of local origins.(Barcacel Peña, G-M, 2015)